 Find the boot options and change the boot order

-On most BIOS interfaces, it's easy to find the boot options screen.
+On most BIOS interfaces, it's easy to locate the boot options screen.

 The same goes for most UEFI interfaces.

-Only on some very old BIOS we need to enter the Advanced BIOS features.
+Only on some very old BIOS software, we need to enter the Advanced BIOS features.

-The method to change the boot order can also differ between different BIOS and UEFI interfaces.
+The method to change the boot order can also differ between the various BIOS and UEFI interfaces.

 On some cases, we separately select the first, second, and third boot devices.